 The Agency continues to provide practical work experience for selected students to enhance their academic preparation and help the Agency achieve its overall mission.
-Two to three interns are recruited for three months each summer, through a contract with the Hubert Humphrey Institute, to evaluate Agency housing programs and present the results to the Agency.
+Two to three interns are recruited for three months each summer, through a contract with the Hubert Humphrey Institute, to evaluate Agency housing programs and present the results to the Agency and Agency Board of Directors.
+In fiscal year 03, the agency hired an intern to work on assigned research and development projects with the Multifamily Division.
 These are paid jobs.
 The interns are evaluated on their success as it relates to their academic field.
 These work opportunities expose students to possible career opportunities with the Housing Finance Agency.
 Agency disparity information assists in targeting qualified, and disparate, students.